Jack Drescher, MD, is a psychiatrist and psychoanalyst in private practice in New York City.

 Dr. Drescher is a Past Trustee of the Accreditation Council for Psychoanalytic Education and the American Academy of Psychoanalysis and Dynamic Psychiatry.
 He is a member of numerous distinguished psychiatric, medical and scientific organizations, including The American College of Psychiatrists, the New York Academy of Medicine, the Society for the Scientific Study of Sexuality and the International Academy of Sex Research.

-Dr. Drescher is a teacher and educator.
-He is a Training and Supervising Analyst at the William Alanson White Institute in New York, Clinical Associate Professor of Psychiatry & Behavioral Sciences at New York Medical College, and a Clinical Supervisor and Adjunct Assistant Professor at New York University's Postdoctoral Program in Psychotherapy and Psychoanalysis.
+Dr. Drescher is a Training and Supervising Analyst at the William Alanson White Institute in New York, Clinical Professor of Psychiatry & Behavioral Sciences at New York Medical College, and a Clinical Supervisor and Adjunct Assistant Professor at New York University's Postdoctoral Program in Psychotherapy and Psychoanalysis.

-Dr. Drescher is an expert media spokesperson on issues related to gender and sexuality.
-He has appeared on ABC: World News Tonight, Good Morning America, 20/20, and Nightline; CBS: Sunday Morning; PBS: In The Life; CTV: AM Canada; CNN: Wolf Blitzer, Anderson Cooper 360, Paula Zahn; Fox: The O’Reilly Factor, Fox News; MSNBC: The Most; NPR: On Point, Here and Now, To the Point.
+Dr. Drescher often speaks to the media on issues related to gender and sexuality.
+He has appeared on ABC: World News Tonight, Good Morning America, 20/20, and Nightline; CBS: Sunday Morning; PBS: In The Life; CTV: AM Canada; CNN: Wolf Blitzer, Anderson Cooper 360; Fox: The O’Reilly Factor, Fox News; MSNBC: The Most; NPR: On Point, Here and Now, To the Point.

-Dr. Drescher’s expert views have also been sought and quoted by The Associated Press, Time, Newsweek, People, Esquire, The New York Times, USA Today, The Washington Post, The Los Angeles Times, The Boston Globe, The Miami Herald, and numerous local media outlets, including the New York Daily News, New York Newsday, and The Village Voice.
+Dr. Drescher’s views have also been sought and quoted by The Associated Press, Time, People, Esquire, The New York Times, USA Today, The Washington Post, The Los Angeles Times, The Boston Globe, The Miami Herald, and numerous local media outlets.
 He is an occasional contributor to The Huffington Post, FoxNews.com and PsychologyToday.com.